 (d) supply to another person material that originates from a mammal or that has been in direct contact with material originating from a mammal that the person supplying the material knows is for use for feeding to any pig.

 - 120 penalty units, in the case of a natural person

 - 360 penalty units, in the case of a body corporate

-(2) Subsection (1) does not apply to any material which is —
+(2) Subsection (1) Unless a declaration made by the Minister under Section 41B in force, subsection (1) does not apply to any material which is—

 (b) any material containing flesh, bones, blood or offal of mammal carcases which has been treated by a process approved in writing by the Secretary;